juliankanaan/reductible/backend/README.md

 Some first-thoughts on the database infrastructure for the tables I'm going to need.

 3/2 update: Because of how inconsistent procudure names are across bills -- I need the user to confirm which items are most like theirs.
-This necessitates two
+This necessitates a DB column `confirmed`.

 ## Unconfirmed (raw user input)